vsariola/drop-simulator/README.md

 This repository contains the code related to the paper:

-Liimatainen et al. "Mapping microscale wetting variations on biological and synthetic water repellent surfaces" *Nature Communications*, 2017.
+Liimatainen et al. "Mapping microscale wetting variations on biological and synthetic water repellent surfaces" *Nature Communications* (2017) 1798.

 Please cite the code by referring to that paper.